Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Summary of the main results

+\subsection{General result: qualitative modification of scattering through an emergent structure reflecting the Hilbert space of a non-Gaussian mediator.}

-\begin{enumerate} \item For a generic form of the coupling between the fermionic matter and the bosonic mediator, using a real-time formulation on the Keldysh contour we derive the equation for the two-particle scattering vertex between two Fermions with the bosonic mediator initially prepared in an arbitrary quantum state.
-This equation, which we name Carrier-Hilbert-Space Bethe-Salpeter (CHSBS) equation, is shown schematically in Fig.\ref{fig:hierarchy} for the particular case of a mediator initially prepared in a pure Fock state.
-In the CHSBS equation, the scattering vertex acquires, in addition to the usual frequency, momentum and causal (Keldysh) components, further components labelled by Fock indices, i.e., representing the Hilbert space of the force carrier.
-The couplings between the Hilbert-space components of the vertex are set by the initial quantum state of the force carrier.
-When the latter is Gaussian, this couplings are such that the emergent Hilbert-space structure in the CHSBS equation can be rearranged to become irrelevant. yielding the standard Bethe-Salpeter equation (see Fig.\ref{fig:hierarchy_thermal}).
-In the particular case of a mediator prepared in a pure Fock state, the emergent scattering structure involves coupling between vertices corresponding to different Fock states with a number of photons smaller than the initial one.
-It can be solved in a hierarchical fashion starting from the vacuum state.
+\begin{enumerate} \item For a generic form of the coupling between the fermionic matter and the bosonic mediator, \fpm{applicable to a broad class of systems including gauge theories, electron-phonon systems, and Bose-Fermi mixtures}, using a real-time formulation on the Keldysh contour we derive the equation for the two-particle scattering vertex between two Fermions with the bosonic mediator initially prepared in an arbitrary quantum state.
+This equation, which we name \fpm{Mediator}-Hilbert-Space Bethe-Salpeter (MHSBS) equation, is shown schematically in Fig.~\ref{fig:hierarchy} for the particular case of a single-mode mediator initially prepared in a pure Fock state.
+In the MHSBS equation, the scattering vertex acquires, in addition to the usual frequency, momentum and causal (Keldysh) components, further components labelled by Fock indices, i.e., representing the Hilbert space of the \fpm{mediator}.
+The couplings between the Hilbert-space components of the vertex are set by the initial quantum state of the \fpm{mediator}.